srid/purescript-book-sources/chapter10.md

 For that reason, it is important to understand the representation of data at runtime to be able to use PureScript and JavaScript code together effectively.
 This means that for any given PureScript expression, we should be able to understand the behavior of the value it will evaluate to at runtime.

 The good news is that PureScript expressions have particularly simple representations at runtime.
-In fact, for code in the standard libraries, it is possible to understand the runtime data representation of an expression by considering its type.
+It should always be possible to understand the runtime data representation of an expression by considering its type.

 For simple types, the correspondence is almost trivial.
 For example, if an expression has the type `Boolean`, then its value `v` at runtime should satisfy `typeof v === 'boolean'`.
 That is, expressions of type `Boolean` evaluate to one of the (JavaScript) values `true` or `false`.
 In particular, there is no PureScript expression of type `Boolean` which evaluates to `null` or `undefined`.

-A similar law holds for expressions of type `Number` and `String` - expressions of type `Number` evaluate to non-null JavaScript numbers, and expressions of type `String` evaluate to non-null JavaScript strings.
+A similar law holds for expressions of type `Int` `Number` and `String` - expressions of type `Int` or `Number` evaluate to non-null JavaScript numbers, and expressions of type `String` evaluate to non-null JavaScript strings.
+Expressions of type `Int` will evaluate to integers at runtime, even though they cannot not be distinguished from values of type `Number` by using `typeof`.

 What about some more complex types?

 As we have already seen, PureScript functions correspond to JavaScript functions of a single argument.
 More precisely, if an expression `f` has type `a -> b` for some types `a` and `b`, and an expression `x` evaluates to a value with the correct runtime representation for type `a`, then `f` evaluates to a JavaScript function, which when applied to the result of evaluating `x`, has the correct runtime representation for type `b`.
 As a simple example, an expression of type `String -> String` evaluates to a function which takes non-null JavaScript strings to non-null JavaScript strings.

 As you might expect, PureScript's arrays correspond to JavaScript arrays.
 But remember - PureScript arrays are homogeneous, so every element has the same type.
-Concretely, if a PureScript expression `e` has type `[a]` for some type `a`, then `e` evaluates to a (non-null) JavaScript array, all of whose elements have the correct runtime representation for type `a`.
+Concretely, if a PureScript expression `e` has type `Array a` for some type `a`, then `e` evaluates to a (non-null) JavaScript array, all of whose elements have the correct runtime representation for type `a`.

 We've already seen that PureScript's records evaluate to JavaScript objects.
 Just as for functions and arrays, we can reason about the runtime representation of data in a record's fields by considering the types associated with its labels.
 Of course, the fields of a record are not required to be of the same type.